drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/03.product-management/01.access-control/docs.md

 In the above image, six permissions prefixed with "Default:" have been highlighted.
 Drupal Commerce provides bundle-level granularity for its Product permissions.
 In other words, each product type has its own set of create / delete / update / view permissions.
 So it's possible to have different product managers for different product types.
 All users with product management responsibilties will also need the `Access the product overview page` permission so that they can access the Products page at `/admin/commerce/products`.

 ---
-In the next section, we'll look at how you can customize the Product overview page to improve the product management experience for you and your administrative users.
+In the next section, we'll look at how you can customize the forms used for creating and editing product-related data.

 [Users, Roles, and Permissions]: https://www.drupal.org/docs/user_guide/en/user-concept.html